Resolving employment problems

 Pay equity example: The TerraNova case

-They argued that a caregiver’s pay is less than what would be paid to a male with the same skill set in a different occupation.
-Their argument was workers in the rest home industry were underpaid because they were mostly women.
-If the rest home workers were mostly men then they would be paid more.
+The Union argued that a caregiver’s pay is less than what would be paid to a male with the same skill set in a different occupation.
+Their argument was that workers in the rest home industry were underpaid because they were mostly women.
+If the rest home workers were mostly men, then they would be paid more.

 Their argument was heard all the way up to the Supreme Court and the courts found that the Equal Pay Act 1972 required equal pay for men and women doing different work of the same value (pay equity).